FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

 ??? tip "More on custom schemas"

     The YAML approach is a quick and dirty way to customize your NOMAD entries.
-It doesn't allow for complete integration of custom defined quantities within the database search tools to avoid uncontrolled proliferation of schemas that would be detrimental for data FAIRness.
+    To disincentivise the proliferation of _ad-hoc_ schemas and remain FAIR, YAML sections or quantities only have partial support.
     Seamless integration of new quantities happens when schemas are organized in **plugins** (python packages) and installed in NOMAD during deployment.
     See [NOMAD Docs > How to write a YAML schema package](https://nomad-lab.eu/prod/v1/test/docs/howto/customization/basics.html){:target="_blank"} for more details about defining custom schemas in this way.

     The more robust and powerful approach for creating custom schemas is to create a *schema plugin* (see [NOMAD Docs > How to get started with plugins](https://nomad-lab.eu/prod/v1/test/docs/howto/plugins/plugins.html){:target="_blank"}).